Is My Anxiety Going to Get Worse Over Time?

 2. Professional diagnosis

 The majority of people who suffer from anxiety do not seek medical help.
 Without the knowledge and exact diagnosis of their mental disorder, the condition and anxiety of a person are going to get worse.
-Moreover, with complete information about the mental disorder, the person can manage the stressors and triggers to control the anxiety.
+Moreover, with complete information about the mental disorder with a professional psychiatric evaluation, the person can manage the stressors and triggers to control the anxiety.

 3. Medical treatment